librelane/librelane/docs/source/contributors/docs.md

 ## Writing Style and Consistency

-* New documentation should be written in \[MyST Markdown\](<https://myst-parser.readthedocs.io/en/latest/>), a flavor of Markdown with some RST extensions.
+* New documentation should be written in [MyST Markdown](https://myst-parser.readthedocs.io/en/latest/), a flavor of Markdown with some RST extensions.
 * Use `of` instead of `'`, for example: `Docker's Installation` → `after the installation of Docker`.
 * Avoid contractions: Substitute `don't` and `can't` for `do not` and `cannot`
 * The first command of the page should have `cd` in it to specify where you are running and all following commands assume the continuation of the session and don't need the cd command.